PyDev-Kartik/Cyborgs-ReWear/README.md

 - Session-based authentication for user data safety.

 #### 🏠 Landing Page
-- Platform overview with featured items carousel.
+- Platform overview with featured items carousel which can be swapped based on points.
 - Clear calls to action: **Start Swapping**, **Browse Items**, and **List an Item**.

 #### 📊 User Dashboard